qpwoeirut/amazon-qldb-dmv-sample-java/README.md

 See [Accessing Amazon QLDB](https://docs.aws.amazon.com/qldb/latest/developerguide/accessing.html) for information on connecting to AWS.

-### Java 8 and Gradle
+### Kotlin 1.4 and Gradle

-The examples are written in Java 8 using the Gradle build tool.
-Java 8 must be installed to build the examples, however the Gradle wrapper is bundled in the project and does not need to be installed.
+The examples are written in Kotlin 1.4 using the Gradle build tool.
+Java 8 must be also installed to build the examples.
+The Gradle wrapper is bundled in the project and does not need to be installed.
 Please see the link below for more detail to install Java 8 and information on Gradle:

 * [Java 8 Installation](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html)